 This type of degree is ideal for individuals who plan to employment in various community and social service occupations.
 Notably, it does not satisfy Alabama state licensure education requirements.
 Graduates can also choose to pursue further education by enrolling in related master’s degree programs.
 Prospective students should be prepared to meet minimum grade point average (GPA) and Graduate Record Examinations (GRE) score requirements as set by institutions.

-Master's Degree in Mental Health Counseling (MS or MC)
+Master's Degree in Mental Health Counseling (MS)

 Master’s degrees in mental health counseling generally range from 30 to 45 credit hours of coursework that take full-time students approximately two to three years to complete.
 Notably, undergraduate credits are not applicable toward these degrees.
 Curriculums vary, but most cover concepts related to lifespan development, attachment theory, group dynamics, interviewing techniques, counseling theories, diagnostic practices, and ethics.
 Those enrolled can also expect to complete supervised counseling experiences, which allow for hands-on learning and practice.